OpenChemistry/tomvizdocs/docs/alignment.md

 ### Reconstruction menu

-Available reconstructions can be found in ```Tomography``` menu.
+Available reconstructions can be found in <code>Tomography</code> menu.
 Most of them are developed in Python, with only one in C++.

 ![Reconstruction menu](img/reco_menu.png)

 ### Weighted back projection

 One of the most useful techniques in reconstruction is weighted back projection.
-To use it in Tomviz, after selecting it from ```Tomography``` menu, enter the parameters shown and then the reconstruction can start running.
+To use it in Tomviz, after selecting it from `Tomography` menu, enter the parameters shown and then the reconstruction can start running.

 ![Weighted back projection](img/weighted_back_proj.png)